thodrek/thodrek.github.io/docs/index.markdown

 **<span style="color:red">Update:</span>** I am currently on leave at Apple, where I lead the Knowledge Platform - Graph ML team.
 I will also be joining the Department of [Computer Science at ETH Zurich](https://inf.ethz.ch) where I will be part of the [Systems Group](https://systems.ethz.ch).

 Previously, I was an Assistant Proferssor at UW-Madison and a member of the Database Group.
-I've also had the pleasure **to cofound Inductiv, a company around HoloClean, that is now part of Apple**.
+I've also had the pleasure **to cofound Inductiv (HoloClean), a company that is now part of Apple**.

 <b>I am always looking for good students!</b> If interested in working on the topics below please reach out at theo.rekatsinas[at]inf.ethz.ch.